ISP19/problems/security-in-django/README.md

 </script>
 ```

 In addition, he provided another template to enable users of his application to submit their posts in a separate page using a Django form with [`widget-tweaks`](https://pypi.org/project/django-widget-tweaks/) template extension.
-He wrote the template as follows.
+He preliminarily wrote the template as follows.

 _The second template:_